Sleitnick/Knit/docs/controllers.md

 A game might have many controllers.
 They serve as a core structure of the client within Knit.

 For the sake of example, we will develop a CameraController.
+For full API documentation, visit the [Knit API](knitapi.md#controller) page.

 ## Creating Controllers